KonH/InvestmentReporting/README.md

 ![dashboard_2](Docs/Screenshots/dashboard_2.png)
 ![dashboard_2_view](Docs/Screenshots/dashboard_2_view.png)

-You can set target for each tag in dashboard and see difference between real share of that tag and you target.
+You can set a target for each tag in the dashboard and see a difference between a real share of that tag and your target.
 It's useful to understand which category is under or overloaded.

 # Operation inspection

 You can review all operations and filter them by different criteria:
 ![operations](Docs/Screenshots/operations.png)

 For example, you can filter operations related to specific asset: